doctorcee/nodejs_betfair_api/README.md

 tools for Betfair.
 Contained within the repository are simple node.js examples of how to access Betfair market data via the API-NG.

+Javascript is not my strongest language - the code is intended to be illustrative of how to use the API operations rather than pretty or well designed.

 #### Table of Contents
 - [License](#license)
 - [Requirements](#requirements)